Near-maxima of the two-dimensional Discrete Gaussian Free Field: Main result

 \begin{remark} The above conclusions assume a very specific (albeit canonical) discretization \eqref{E:2.1} of the continuum domain~$D\in\mathfrak D$.
 This is stricter than (but included in) the discretizations considered in \cite{BL1,BL2,BL3,BL4} where only

-and, for each~$\delta>0$
+and, for each~$\delta>0$,

 were assumed.
-As it turns out, the limit in Theorem~\ref{thm-A} remains in effect provided that the convergence is claimed only for functions compactly supported in~$D$, not~$\overline D$.
-This is because of our inability to control the tightness of the near-extreme process when~$D_N$ has a large number of small ``holes'' near the boundary. \end{remark}
+As it turns out, the limit in Theorem~\ref{thm-A} remains in effect even under the above weaker form of discretization, provided that the convergence is claimed only for test functions compactly supported in~$D$, not~$\overline D$.
+The restriction on the support of the test function stems from our inability to control the tightness of $\zeta_N^D$ when~$D_N$ has a large number of small ``holes'' near the boundary. \end{remark}

-Our conclusions are used in a companion paper~\cite{BGL} to control the fractal properties of the cLQG.
-We also expect that the control of the near-critical process will be relevant for the study of the law of the most visited site for random walks in planar domains; see~\cite{AB,ABL} for recent results in this direction.
-Since the second component of the measure in \eqref{E:2.3} is deterministic, Theorem~\ref{thm-A} readily yields:
+Since the second component of the measure in \eqref{E:2.3} is deterministic, Theorem~\ref{thm-A} implies the following limit result: